openwisp/openwisp-radius/docs/source/user/api.rst

 (if registration is enabled for that org).
 Please refer to `"Registering to Multiple Organizations" <#registering-to-multiple-organizations>`_.

-This endpoint updates the user language preference from the `Accept-Language` HTTP header.
+This endpoint updates the user language preference field according to the ``Accept-Language`` HTTP header.

 Parameters: